janvi1112/chrome-extension/README.md

-Lead tracker chrome extension to bookmark the most visited pages
+Lead tracker chrome extension to keep track of the visited webpages by saving the current tab, saving the website url